Most Common STDs in Teens

 HIV stands for Human Immunodeficiency Virus.
 It is one of the most dangerous STDs and is currently incurable.
 In the United States, almost all HIV infections under the age of 13 are due to vertical transmission, meaning it was acquired before, during, or shortly after birth.1 If you recently tested positive for HIV and don’t know when you were initially exposed, it may be a good idea to test your teen as well.

 Familiarizing yourself with popular terms for different STDs can be important when having discussions with your teen.
 The clap is a colloquial term for gonorrhea.
-Another nontechnical term used frequently is crabs, which is actually pubic lice.
+Another nontechnical term used frequently is crabs, which are actually pubic lice.
 Fomite is a term used to describe an object on which an infection or disease can rest and spread to a human.

-Some of the Most Common STDs in Teens
+Some of the Most Common STDs in Teens and Young Adults

 Gonorrhea, also called the clap, is the most common STD that is caught in sexual abuse scenarios.
 Gonorrhea can occur more easily in prepubescent girls, as their vaginal pH allows for the bacteria to grow at a steady rate.
 The clap can live on a surface, such as a toilet seat, for 24 hours, so it’s important to maintain proper hygiene in public spaces.
 If not treated, symptoms can intensify.
-The clap can impact the parts of the body which have sexual contacts, such as the vagina and throat.
+The clap can impact the parts of the body which have sexual contact, such as the vagina and throat.
 Gonorrhea is one of the most common STDs and can lead to infertility if not treated.

 Another common problem is pubic lice, which are insects that usually live in the pubic region.
 They can be contracted during sexual intercourse but can also be picked up by coming in contact with fabric or materials in which the pubic lice are living.